Open Fire Season

-Fire prohibition (Total Fire Ban) for the Hurunui District Council Rural Fire Authority area is lifted from 9am Monday 5 December 2016 and replaced by an Open Fire Season.
+Fire restrictions for the Hurunui District Council Rural Fire Authority area are lifted from 5pm Friday 1 April 2016 and replaced by an Open Fire Season.

 Please take care when lighting fires in the open.
-Costs associated with putting fires out belong to the person responsible for lighting or causing the fire.
+Costs associated with putting fires out belong to the person responsible for lighting the fire.

 Tips for lighting fires in the open: